Levon (band): History

+LEVON was formed in Franklin, Tennessee, in 2014.
+Michael David Hall, originally from Northbrook, Illinois, was working as a server at a restaurant that featured live music, where his band was scheduled to perform.
+Jake Singleton, from Sumter, South Carolina, was playing in another band on the same bill that evening.
+Impressed by each other’s performances, Hall and Singleton began writing songs together and developing vocal harmonies, with Singleton switching from drums, his original instrument, to bass.

+In 2015, the pair met Ryan Holladay, a native of Camden, Tennessee, and an experienced bluegrass musician whose voice complemented their blend.
+The trio soon formed LEVON, a name inspired by Levon Helm of The Band and the Elton John song “Levon.”

+After relocating to Nashville, Tennessee, LEVON began performing regularly at local venues and occasionally busking in the streets, often near the entrance to The Pancake Pantry.
+As their reputation grew, the group opened for artists including Willie Nelson, Lady A, and Florida Georgia Line.
+LEVON subsequently signed with Columbia Nashville, releasing their self-titled debut EP in May 2017.

 Their debut EP, Levon EP, was released on May 12, 2017, "Ms. Marianne" is the lead single.

 In June, 2017, they were mentioned in the Tennessee Journal’s Top 5 Artists to watch at CMA fest.

 Video for “Ms. Marianne” premiered on People.com on July 31, 2017.

 The song was placed on Sounds Like Nashville’s 10 songs to listen to in September 2017.

 Levon debuted on the Grand Ole Opry on June 30, 2018.
 In January 2019 Levon parted ways with Sony Music Nashville.

-During the Spring of 2018 Levon began performing with Kyle Egart on drums.
+During the spring of 2018, Levon began performing with Kyle Egart on drums.

-In 2021 and 2022 the band is the opening act for REO Speedwagon.